Nishant-Mouryaa/Landing-Page-Builder/README.md

 - Live preview in the editor to see the landing page's appearance.
 - Publish option that changes the status of the landing page to "Live" (Public).
 - Explore page with a list all the published projects with option to preview it.
-- Google and GitHub authentication using Next Auth.
+- Google and GitHub authentication using Firebase Authentication.
 - Protected routes, making it accessible only to authenticated users.
 - State management using redux for handling landing pages and their components.
 - Form handling and validation using React Hook Form